 |string||JSON web signature with a detached payload of the form |

-All incoming webhook requests must have their signatures verified, otherwise you run the risk of accepting fraudulent payment status events.
+All incoming webhook requests must have their signatures verified, otherwise you risk accepting fraudulent payment status events.
 See Validate the received webhook signature.

-The webhook body will be encoded in JSON format with the following fields
+Webhook bodies are encoded in JSON format with the following fields:

 |string||Type of the event|